Albert Ketèlbey: Early life and education, 1875–95

 Albert William Ketèlbey was born on 9 August 1875 at 41 Alma Street in the Aston area of Birmingham, England.
 He was the second of five children of George Henry, a jewellery engraver, and his wife Sarah Ann, née Aston.
 The grave accent was Albert's invention: the family name was spelled without it at the time of his birth and there had been several variants of the name in the previous generations.
 All the children were taught a musical instrument and Ketèlbey's brother, Harold, was later a violinist of note.
 Albert showed a natural talent for the piano and singing, and he subsequently became head chorister at St Silas' Church in nearby Lozells.
+His younger sister was the historian Doris Ketelbey.

 At the age of eleven Ketèlbey joined the Birmingham and Midland Institute school of music (now the Royal Birmingham Conservatoire) where he was tutored by Dr Alfred Gaul in composition and Dr H. W. Wareing in harmony.
 At the age of thirteen Ketèlbey composed his first serious piece of music, "Sonata for Pianoforte", which, for Tom McCanna, his biographer, "shows a precocious mastery of composition".
 Ketèlbey competed for a scholarship to Trinity College of Music in London, and received the highest marks of all entrants; the future composer Gustav Holst came second.
 Ketèlbey entered the college in 1889, studying under G. E. Bambridge (piano), Dr G. Saunders (harmony) and Frederick Corder (composition).

 In 1892 Ketèlbey again won the annual scholarship competition and was appointed as the organist at St John's Church, Wimbledon, London.
 He held the post for the next five years, during which time he wrote several anthems and hymns, the latter of which included "Every Good Gift", "Behold!
 Upon the Mountains" and "Be Strong!
 All ye People".
 It was around this time he added the accent to his surname, with the aim of moving the stress onto the second syllable, rather than the first.
 In that year he appeared in a series of concerts in London and provincial cities.
 In March 1892 at the capital's Queen's Hall he played Frédéric Chopin's Scherzo No. 2 in B-flat minor; the reviewer for The Illustrated London News thought the "brilliant" Ketèlbey played "most beautifully".
 He won several prizes at the college before being awarded his certificate in 1895.
 During this period, The British Musician reports, some critics found likenesses between Ketèlbey's music and that of Edward German.

 Towards the end of his time at the college Ketèlbey wrote lighter, mostly mandolin-based, compositions.
 As he still aspired to be a serious composer, he adapted the pseudonym Raoul Clifford in an effort to distance himself from the genre.
 On leaving the college he became one of its examiners in harmony.
 He wrote piano pieces as part of his role, and used the pseudonym Anton Vodorinski for the work; he subsequently used the name for more serious works, which he published with French titles.